JonasWflr/fromDawnTillDusk2021summer/README.md

 It retrievs data from a google spreadsheet and displays it in different charts.
 A logic based on the date, determins what to show.
 I.e. only show the plots at the day or later, not before.

+In one version I was reading many content blocks from a google spreadsheet, this made the website slow (see FromDawnTilDusk_spreadsheet_content.py), I changed it back to hard coded.
+Deployment is fairly easy and quick, so no need for unnecessary complexity.

 ## Hint
 make sure that the spreadsheet REALLY is readable